wellsc88/car-dealership/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-By using this project, you agree to abide by the terms of the Apache 2.0 License, which allows for reuse, modification, and distribution, provided that proper attribution is given to the original authors.
+By using this project, you agree to abide by the terms of the **Apache License 2.0** , which allows for reuse, modification, and distribution, provided that proper attribution is given to the original authors.